NeHeGL/mame-ao/README.md

 # mame-ao
 Easiest way to use MAME & HBMAME.
 Automatic download and setup of all files from GitHub, BitTorrent, and archive.org on the fly.

+**Enhanced Fork** - This is an enhanced version of the original MAME-AO by [Sam Ludlow](https://github.com/sam-ludlow/mame-ao) with additional features including:
+- 🎨 **Colorized Console Output** - Beautiful ANSI color-coded interface for better readability
+- 📖 **Built-in Help System** - New `.help` command with comprehensive command reference
+- ⚡ **Enhanced Asset Commands** - New `.place` and `.update` commands for easier asset management
+- 🎯 **Improved User Experience** - Better visual feedback and progress indicators

 ![MAME-AO UI](https://raw.githubusercontent.com/sam-ludlow/mame-ao/main/images/mame-ao-ui.png)

 ## Installation & Usage
 - create an empty directory e.g. `C:\MameAO`
-- download latest release ZIP from https://github.com/sam-ludlow/mame-ao/releases/latest (Do not use `_x64`)
+- download latest release ZIP from https://github.com/NeHeGL/mame-ao/releases/latest (Do not use `_x64`)
 - put ZIP in empty directory and extract
 - double click "mame-ao.exe"
 - wait for the MAME-AO to start